vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 - A vCenter with NSX-T backed environment.
 - Ensure that following NSX-T configurations are in place:

-  **Note:** The following information provides only a high-level overview of the required NSX-T configuration.
+  **Note:** The following provides only a high-level overview of the required NSX-T configuration.
 For more information, see [NSX-T Datacenter Installation Guide](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/installation/GUID-3E0C4CEC-D593-4395-84C4-150CD6285963.html) and [NSX-T Datacenter Product Documentation](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/index.html).

   - NSX-T manager instance is deployed and configured with Advanced or higher license.
   - vCenter Server that is associated with the NSX-T Data Center is configured as Compute Manager.
   - Required overlay and vLAN Transport Zones are created.